gigadani/Bot/README.md

 - Who am I
   - `/whoami` (admin only) returns your `UserId`, `ChatId`, and `@username`.
 - Group admins (superadmin only, in private chat)
+  - If `Group:Id` is set:
     - `/groupadmins list` – lists admins for the configured group
     - `/groupadmins add <userId>` – add admin to the configured group
     - `/groupadmins remove <userId>` – remove admin from the configured group
+  - If `Group:Id` is not set: `/groupadmins` is disabled (no group configured).

 ## Data & Storage
 - RSVP data: `data/rsvps.jsonl` (JSON Lines), append-only with the latest record considered authoritative per user.